Meyer Guggenheim: Early life

 Guggenheim was born in Lengnau, Aargau, Switzerland, on February 1, 1828.
 He was the son of Simon Meyer Guggenheim and Schafeli (née Levinger) Guggenheim and was of Ashkenazi Jewish ancestry.
 He had five siblings.
 Guggenheim's family fell into poverty when his father had to give up his job to care for Guggenheim's sick mother.
 His mother eventually died when Meyer was 6 years old.
 As a child, Meyer sold articles door-to-door after school to support his family.
 His father hoped to remarry with Rachel Weil, a widow.
 However, due to his father's poverty, restrictions in Switzerland stopped them from getting married.
 This forced the family to emigrate to the United States, where no such restrictions on marriage applied.

 Career

 After emigrating from Switzerland in 1847 to the United States, he launched a new life in the importing business.
 He ultimately made his fortune (one of the largest of the 19th century) through business ventures in mining and smelting, mostly in the United States.

 After investing in silver mines in the Leadville mining district of Colorado, he expanded into ore smelting in Colorado.
 He built a number of smelters across the United States and in northern Mexico.
 As his several sons grew up, they assumed leading roles in the family mining and smelting business.

 Family

-Guggenheim met Barbara Weil (1834–1900), the daughter of his new stepmother, and married her four years later around 1852.
+Guggenheim met Barbara Weil (1834–1900), his stepsister, and married her four years later around 1852.
 Together, they were the parents of ten surviving children:

 Five of their seven sons were active in the family businesses.